Key takeaways

 How to track it?

-Setting up a goal is the easiest way to track the abandonment rate in Google Analytics.
+Setting up a goal is the easiest way to track the cart abandonment rate in Google Analytics.
 You have to go to Admin, click Goals under View and create a New plan (note that it takes up to 24 hours to see current data).

 8. Checkout abandonment rate